 La MaMa presents: Norway Now 2026

-by PAHN – Performing Arts Hub Norway in collaboration with The Royal Norwegian Consulate General New York
+in collaboration with The Royal Norwegian Consulate General New York

 For the 14th time, PAHN – Performing Arts Hub Norway, with support from The Royal Norwegian Consulate General in New York, is proud to present Norway Now 2026 in collaboration with La MaMa Experimental Theatre Club.
+The event is supported by the Norwegian Ministry of Foreign Affairs and Talent Norge.

 WHEN: January 12th, 11:00 AM – 3:00 PM EST